Akhadachandi Temple: Architectural features

-Anshuman temple is constructed in the Kalingan style using coarse-grained sandstone.
+Anshuman temple is constructed in the Kalinga style using coarse-grained sandstone.

 The main temple is a Khakhara Deul.
 It is rectangular on plan measuring 1.28 metres x 1.83 metres.

 On elevation, the vimana is of khakhara order measuring 42.94 metres in height from pabhaga to mastaka.
-From bottom to the top the temple has bada, gandi and mastaka.
-With fivefold divisions the bada measures 1.74 metres.
-At the bottom the pabhaga measures 0.26 metres in height.
+From bottom to the top, the temple has bada, gandi and mastaka.
+With five-fold divisions, the bada measures 1.74 metres.
+At the bottom, the pabhaga measures 0.26 metres in height.
 Jangha measuring 0.52 metres is segmented into tala jangha and upara jangha by a set of bandhana moulding.
 Bandhana measures 0.08 metres and baranda measures in 0.26 metres.
 Gandi of the temple is in khakhara order which is arranged in three tires with a semi cylindrical roof.
 The mastaka consists of a kalasa flanked by two gajakranta on either sides.

 Decorative features

 The doorjamb is decorated with two plaster design measuring 1.10 metres x 0.65 metres.
-Besides the main entrance there are two subsidiary gateways in the eastern and northern walls.
+Besides the main entrance, there are two subsidiary gateways in the eastern and northern walls.
 These two gateways are uniform in measurement measuring 0.92 metres x 0.59 metres.